inaridiy/world_corner_note/README.md

 ## What is this?

 This service is a notepad of extreme simplicity.
-What makes it different from others is that there are no identities and there is no strict search.
+What makes it different from others is that there are no identities and there is no strict search with keywords.

 The service uses a vector search to find anonymous notes written by others.
 You can then Favtite the memos you like.